wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;If my world is merely a dream and you are a part of it, what can you do for me?
 If the dream is not real, having no beïng, how can reality affect it?

 **M:**&ensp;While it lasts, the dream has temporary beïng.
-It is your desire to hold on to it, that creates the problem.
+It is your desire to hold on to it, that creätes the problem.
 Let go.
 Stop imagining that the dream is yours.

 **Q:**&ensp;You seem to take for granted that there can be a dream without a dreamer and that I identify myself with the dream of my own sweet will.
 But I am the dreamer and the dream too.
 Who is to stop dreaming?